AURIN/pgFaas-ui/README.md

 ## Building and deployment of a Docker image (optional)

-Docker registry username and password can be set in the `secrets.sh` script, which, for obvious reasons, is not push to the repository.
+Docker registry username and password can be set in the `secrets.sh` script, which, for obvious reasons, is not pushed to the repository.

 ```bash
   export DOCKER_USERNAME="<docker registry username>"